radius-project/docs/docs/content/getting-started/_index.md

 {{< /tabs >}}

+> You may be prompted for your sudo password during installation.
+If you are unable to sudo you can install the rad CLI to another directory by setting the `RADIUS_INSTALL_DIR` environment variable with your intended install path.

 Verify the rad CLI is installed correctly by running `rad`.

 ## Try out Radius on GitHub Codespaces